 Several years ago, I taught an all-day self-defense clinic to a group of Taekwondo martial arts instructors and school owners from western Wyoming and Eastern Idaho who ranked from 1st degree black belt to 5th degree black belt and it was the first time any of them had been introduced to self-defense!
-Yes, they could all compete for trophies, had great kicks, but they were unsure of themselves when it came to someone grabbing them, sticking them with a knife, holding them up with a gun, etc. Over the years, I've had many black belts come in to learn karate after being in other systems.
+Yes, they could all compete for trophies, had great kicks, but they were unsure of themselves when it came to someone grabbing them, etc. Over the years, I've had many black belts come in to learn karate after being in other systems.
 Most do not come with an open mind and it takes time to change their sport karate bias (if they last long enough).
-But I've had black belts from taekwondo and kempo karate stay in our system and become successful and positive martial artists: one is now writing books about martial arts and another received a shihan license from me a few years ago.
+But I've had students from taekwondo and kempo karate stay in our system and become successful and positive martial artists: one is now writing books about martial arts and another received a shihan license from me a few years ago.

 About 3 to 4 years ago, I had two 1st degree black belts from a Mesa taekwondo school sign up for our traditional karate classes because they wanted to learn how to use their hands, even though they had great kicks.
 I never studied taekwondo, so, I honestly do not know that much about the martial art, but this was one of the more unusual requests I had received.

-We also heard from another individual from Dallas who indicated he was frustrated at the schools in the area.
-They all required contracts (none were cheap) and each contract guaranteed their kids would earn a certain belt by a certain point in the contract.
+We also heard from another from Dallas who indicated he was frustrated at the schools in the area.
+They all required contracts (none were cheap) and each guaranteed their kids would earn a certain black belt within a specific time frame.
 In my experience, each person is different and takes a different amount of time to reach certain levels that cannot be guaranteed, but so much for that.